NY official: Trump golf workers object to wages, conditions

 The Post quoted a Trump Organization spokeswoman saying the workers’ claims were “total nonsense.”
 The company did not respond to a request by The Associated Press for comment.

-President Donald Trump’s company has fired dozens of staffers at its clubs who lacked proper work documents since the beginning of the year.
+President Donald Trump’s company has fired dozens of staffers at its clubs who lacked proper work documents since the start of the year.
 That came after several who had been working at clubs in New York and New Jersey came forward to say they had been hired in full knowledge by Trump management of their legal status.

 The new scrutiny of the company by the New York attorney general comes atop several other probes by the state top law enforcer.
 Attorney General Letitia James has sued Trump over his charitable foundation and is investigating allegations that Trump exaggerated his wealth to obtain loans.